 We did not do many metal roofs when RMI started in 2006 but it has snowballed to the point we do several per year.
 Through the years I’ve noticed something I did not anticipate.
-Some of these metal roofs were getting dirty – fast.
+Some of these roofs were getting dirty – fast.
 Not all of them – just the painted ones.
 The mill-grade roofs were staying relatively clean.
 All this led me to an obvious conclusion.
 These roofs weren’t just dirty.
 They were stained by the same bacteria which eventually turns everything black down here – Gloeocapsa magma.

 Mill-grade Kills Bacterial Spores